Serena-Smart-Home-Smart-Wellbeing/.github/profile/README.md

    reduce latency.
 We'd also like to create a beautiful and ergonomic cover for the device.
 We also want to add other sensors to our device such as temperature and humidity sensors.
 2. SerenApp upgrades
-   We'd like to upgrade our SerenApp by having it available accross platforms (i.e. iOS, Android, and Web) to make it accessible to more users.
+   We'd like to upgrade our SerenApp by having it available across platforms (i.e. iOS, Android, and Web) to make it accessible to more users.
 We'd also like to upgrade the UX and UI of the app to make it more intuitive.
 3. Serena Emotion Detector upgrades
    We'll prioritize upgrading our model's accuracy by detecting the user's emotions through